 Health system executives, patient flow strategists, transfer center directors and industry experts share their insights on operationalizing transfer center logistics to balance patient care and growth.

 Please check back for updates as additional speaker details are made available.

-Molly Rank supports PeaceHealth as part of the Performance Improvement (PI) team.
-She has served in a variety of roles on the PI team, including Management Engineer (ME) Lead for the Columbia Network, and she is currently serving as Director for the System PI team.
+Molly supports PeaceHealth as part of the Performance Improvement (PI) team.
+She has served in a variety of roles on the PI team, including Management Engineer (ME) Lead for the Columbia Network, and she is currently serving as a system leader for the PeaceHealth PI team.

 Working closely with Judy Raimo, Service Line Director, Molly has discovered a special place in her heart for operationalizing measures related to patient flow.
 Over the course of her career in industry and healthcare, she’s learned the importance of making data more meaningful and accessible to frontline caregivers and leaders.
 She’s been integral in development of a systemwide Tableau-based LOS dashboard providing easy access to LOS-related metrics (e.g., overall LOS by unit and by DRG) and discharge-related metrics (e.g., timeliness of discharge order entry, timeliness of discharge).

 In her time at PeaceHealth, she’s enjoyed working with providers, caregivers and leaders in learning and applying the concepts of Lean to identify solutions to improve the team dynamic.
 As part of the ME team, Molly assists with the process of issue discovery and facilitates the testing of hypotheses using data analysis and modeling (considering the questions, “Is this truly the problem,” and “Will this approach help here?”).